 What is Estate Planning & Who Needs it?

 Estate planning can be utilized to accomplish goals ranging from complex tax planning to simple distributions to children.
-However, it is best accomplished as a team, where you, your attorney, financial, and your family can work together to create a complete picture of your goals and implement the best strategies to meet those goals.
+However, it is best accomplished as a team, where you, your attorney, financial advisor, accountant and your family can work together to create a complete picture of your goals and implement the best strategies to meet those goals.

-What happens without a Will or Trust Montana?
+What Happens Without a Will or Trust in Montana?

-If you have questions about estate planning or would like assistance with a Will or Trust, please call my office to schedule a consultation at 406-752-6373.
+If you have questions about estate planning or would like assistance with a will or trust, please call Measure Law to schedule a consultation at 406-752-6373, or email us.